unipieslab/sevax/README.md

  - Visualization of soft-error vulnerable areas: A Graphic tool built as an extension of the Rapidsmith Device.Explorer class reads the results from the two previous analysis steps and illustrates the vulnerable areas of the FPGA layout.
  - Placing a design with the simulated annealing placer SA Placer.

-More information can be found in the "Development of a soft error vulnerability analysis framework for FPGA devices" master thesis (download).
+More information can be found in the "Development of a soft error vulnerability analysis framework for FPGA devices" master thesis.

 ## Running the SEVAX framework